-'''

-kubectl get secret postgresql-admin-password --namespace

-fmeserver-2021-2-1 --export -o yaml | kubectl apply --
+''' kubectl get secret postgresql-admin-password --namespace fmeflow - -export -o yaml | kubectl apply --namespace=fmeflow-2024-1-1 -f - '''

-namespace=fmeserver-2021-2-2 -f -

-'''

 - 3. Make a copy the values .yaml file for the current FME Flow and update the following values: - deployment.hostname: Set to a temporary hostname.
-(You will reset it later in this procedure.) - fmeserver.image.tag: Set to the container image tag you want to deploy for the upgraded FME Flow.
+(You will reset it later in this procedure.) - fmeflow.image.tag: Set to the container image tag you want to deploy for the upgraded FME Flow.

 - If your FME Flow uses an external PostgreSQL database for the FME Flow Database, set the following values to be different from the ones in use for the current FME Flow:

-- fmeserver.database.name
+- fmeflow.database.name

-- fmeserver.database.username
+- fmeflow.database.username

 - 4. Update your Helm repository: